tact-lang/pitaya/docs/SPECIFICATION.md

 **TUI (Interface)** - Displays real-time progress and results.
 Subscribes to orchestration events for real-time updates and periodically polls state for reconciliation.
 Has zero knowledge of how tasks run or how strategies work - just visualizes events and state.
 Can be replaced with a web UI or CLI-only output without touching other layers.

-This architecture emerged from painful lessons: previous attempts failed when components were tightly coupled.
-Now, you can completely rewrite the TUI without touching instance execution, or swap Claude Code for another AI tool by only modifying Instance Runner.
+Components are decoupled: the TUI can be replaced without modifying instance execution, and alternative AI tools can be supported by changing only the Instance Runner.

 ## 2.2 Event-Driven Communication